Healthspan, Life Extension and Longevity Company Investment Opportunities

 - CohBar’s peptide therapeutics target chronic and age-related diseases with underlying mitochondrial dysfunction, such as NASH, obesity, cancer, fibrotic diseases, acute respiratory distress syndrome (ARDS), type 2 diabetes, and cardiovascular and neurodegenerative diseases.
 US healthcare spending for these diseases tops $500 billion annually.

-- Lead compound, CB4211, is in Phase 1b clinical trial of 20 people for an advanced form of Non-Alcoholic Fatty Liver Disease and impact on weight loss.
-Data expected in Q1, 2021.
+- Lead compound, CB4211, is in Phase 1b clinical trial of 20 fully-enrolled people for an advanced form of Non-Alcoholic Fatty Liver Disease and impact on weight loss.
+Results are expected in early Q3, 2021.

 - Unity Biotechnology (NASDAQ: UBX)